joeytwiddle/significant-white-space/README.md

 - DONE: We could try to avoid appending semicolons to *trailing* comment lines (currently undetected).
 (Just need a regexp that ensures "//" did not appear inside a String.
 Could that ever appear in a regexp literal?
 A pretty naff one if so.
 But if our sws comment symbol was ever changed to e.g. "#" then certainly we would need to check we are not in a regexp as well as not in a String.
 Some languages even have a meaningful $#, but we could demand a gap before the "#" to address that.)

-- But this still leaves us with the problem that trailing comment lines will not get semicolon injection or stripping of semicolons or curlies.
+- DONE: But this still leaves us with the problem that trailing comment lines will not get semicolon injection or stripping of semicolons or curlies.
 To address this, we should "remove" trailing comments when considering application of said features.

 - We could ask HelpfulReader to attempt to track when we are inside a multi-line comment.